Memories of Church Fenton....

 I did not have a particularly illustrious career at CF though, and was frequently found at weekends performing some odious task as part of a jankers penalty, cleaning the walls in the NAAFI, painting the windows in the motor club at the far end of the tennis courts, being somewhat prone to a lack of discipline, these were not rare events.

-CF had an excellent airmen’s mess though, with first class food and a staff
+CF had an excellent airmen’s mess though, with first class food and a

-I said it everytime!)
+made certain I said it everytime!)

 The Sergeant in charge of the mess (I forget his name) was a very nice chap.
 I used to fish in the Wharfe on evenings and weekends (When not on a charge!) and one day caught a nice little jack pike of about 3.5Lbs, I cleaned it and took it to the mess Sergeant who cooked it beautifully for me, on the proviso that the next one was his, alas, I never caught another, so was unable to fulfil my part of the deal.
 It tasted damn good though!